goranjovic55/AIEmbedder/README.md

 - Generate embeddings using state-of-the-art models
 - Store and query vector embeddings with ChromaDB
 - User-friendly GUI with progress tracking and detailed logs
+- Create optimized chunks with rich metadata for GPT4All embeddings

+## GPT4All Integration

+AIEmbedder is specifically optimized for use with GPT4All's local document embeddings.
+Each chunk includes rich metadata that improves the semantic search precision:

+### Enhanced Metadata

+Each document chunk includes:
+- Document context (filename, type, path)
+- Position information (beginning, middle, end)
+- Chunk statistics (index, total chunks, content length)
+- Processing parameters (cleaning level, chunk size, overlap)
+- Timestamps and file information

+This metadata helps GPT4All better understand the document context and improves the semantic matching between queries and chunks.
+When using AIEmbedder with GPT4All:

+1. Process your documents with AIEmbedder
+2. Point GPT4All to your chunks directory
+3. Enjoy more precise and contextually relevant responses

+### Chunks Directory

+The processed chunks are stored in the configured chunks directory with a clear hierarchical structure:
+- Each document gets its own subdirectory
+- Chunks are numbered sequentially for easy navigation
+- Metadata is included as comments at the top of each file
+- Content is clearly separated from metadata with a divider

 ## Installation